Saul Landau

 Saul Landau (January 15, 1936 – September 9, 2013) was an American journalist, filmmaker and commentator.
 He was also a professor emeritus at California State Polytechnic University, Pomona, where he taught history and digital media.

 Education

 Landau was born in the Bronx, New York City.
 A graduate of Manhattan's Stuyvesant High School, he also earned bachelor's and master's degrees in history from the University of Wisconsin, Madison.

+Landau donated his Latin American-related films and papers to the University of California, Riverside Libraries in 2005.
 He donated his early papers and films to the Wisconsin Center for Film and Television Research.